 The markets in India and the street food are amazing, but those whose belly is not used to Indian food from an early age are not advised to take risks.

 History and culture

-It was a very big change for me.
-The visit to India prompted me to read, study, and dive into the history and culture of India.
-I have been exposed to the long History of India, the various gods, Hindu mythology and literature, to the philosophy underlying faith in so many gods, and many more aspects of India.
+It was a massive change for me.
+The visit to India prompted me to read, study, and dive into India’s history and culture.
+I have been exposed to India’s long history, the various gods, Hindu mythology and literature, the philosophy underlying faith in so many gods, and many more aspects of India.